rotki/rotki/docs/usage_guide.rst

    :alt: Gitcoin grant events
    :align: center

+You need to first find the id ofthe grant you are interested in.
+When you visit the grant, the id is what comes after the ``grants/`` part of the url.
+For example for rotki (https://gitcoin.co/grants/149/rotki) the id is ``149``.

-You can type grant id, select a period you are interested in and press the fetch button to retrieve the events for this period.
+ You type the grant id, select a period you are interested in and press the fetch button to retrieve the events for this period.
 After the the retrieval completes you should be able to see the list of the events for this Grant.

 .. image:: images/gitcoin_grants_report.png